cmur2/chef-iptables-persistent/README.md

 ## Description

-An ip(6)tables rules loading script using the iptables-persistent package functionality that restores the IPv4 and IPv6 rules from files stored in /etc/iptables/ on boot.
+An ip(6)tables rules loading cookbook relying on the iptables-persistent package functionality that restores the IPv4 and IPv6 iptables rules from two files stored in */etc/iptables/* on startup.

 ## Usage